 Bake the pie 25 minutes or until the crust is lightly browned.

 Make an aluminum foil tent and spray it on the inside with Pam®.
-Put the tent over the entire top of the pie, covering the crust completely and folding the edges down to enclose the pie.
+Put the tent over the entire top of the pie, covering the crust completely, with the edges folded down to enclose the pie.

 Continue baking for another 20 minutes, then remove the pie from the oven and put it on a dry wood cutting board to cool.
 Check for doneness with a kitchen knife via one of the steam vents.
-If the apples are still firm then return the pie to the oven, covered with the foil tent, and bake an additional 10 minutes, then remove the pie to the cutting board.
 Remove and discard the aluminum foil tent.

 Cool the pie to room temperature, at least three hours, before applying the icing.